DreamExposure/DisCal-Discord-Bot/README.md

 * Better translation support (Right now using the JSON files is really messy and hard to maintain)
 * And so much more!

+# 📦 Modules & Services
+* Core
+    * The central inner workings shared across other modules
+* Server
+    * The backend API responsible for network health monitoring and houses the RESTful API
+* Client
+    * Does all the heavy lifting.
+This is the discord bot and runs a single shard per instance
+* Web
+    * The official website.
+This houses all the frontend code and handles logging in with Discord for the Dashboard
+* C.A.M
+    * The Central Authentication Manager.
+This service maintains the credentials for services used by DisCal

 # 🧰 Technologies

 DisCal is primarily written in Java with a TypeScript powered web-frontend.
 We use the following technologies throughout